 If you are looking for an authentic Swedish meatballs recipe, you’ve found one.
-This is my grandmother’s recipe for Swedish meatballs, also known as köttbullar, should be illegal.
-These meatballs are so good they should be a controlled substance.
+This is my grandmother’s recipe for Swedish meatballs, also known as köttbullar, are so good they should be a controlled substance.

-I never knew my grandmother so I can’t remember her ever making Swedish meatballs, but I do have several strong memories of mum making these little balls of yum long ago, in the 1970s.
+I never knew my grandmother so I can’t remember her ever making Swedish meatballs, but I do have several strong memories of mom making these little balls of yum long ago, in the 1970s.
 Of course we ate Swedish meatballs in the Seventies — everyone did.
 They were right next to the fondue.

 But even this was simply withdrawal symptoms of the Swedish meatballs’ heyday a decade earlier.
 Can’t you just see the chafing dish, the Sterno and the meatballs nestled in that slowly congealing-yet-somehow-irresistible gravy?
 Groovy baby, yeah!

 Yet of all the crazy throwback foods of that much-maligned decade, Swedish meatballs are high on the list for preservation.
 If you’ve eaten well-made ones, can any among you honestly say you have not stuffed yourself on them?
 What the heck is it about these meatballs?

 Sure, they a lot smaller than Italian meatballs, or at least Italian American meatballs, so they go down real easy, one after the other… I’ve eaten several dozen at a sitting before, only to feel later like an anaconda that swallowed a cow made of butter.

 Butter.
 Maybe that’s it?
-Every decent recipe calls for obscene amounts of butter.
+Every authentic Swedish meatballs recipe calls for obscene amounts of butter.